 On 1 June 2020, amendments to the Flora and Fauna Guarantee Act 1988 (Vic) (‘FFG Act’) commenced.
 These are the most substantial changes made to the FFG Act since it was first enacted.

-The amendments update the FFG Act in some important ways:
+The amendments update the FFG Act in some important ways.
+The amendments:

-- revise and expand the objectives of the FFG Act; the objectives now include a focus on both preventing species and ecosystems from becoming threatened, as well as enabling their recovery;
+- revise and expand the objectives of the FFG Act, which now include a focus on both preventing species and ecosystems from becoming threatened, as well as enabling their recovery;

 - include new principles guiding the FFG Act;